-Methods of Class Delivery

-Yavapai College offers a variety of class delivery and learning strategies to meet the needs of a diverse student population, as described below.
-Note: Information was revised on October 12, 2018.
-See Addendum for more information.
+Methods of Class Delivery Yavapai College offers a variety of class delivery and learning strategies to meet the needs of a diverse student population, as described below:

-Description Physical activity and participation required.
-Structured field experiences within specific academic disciplines or technical areas.
-These experiences enable students to explore potential careers and apply knowledge gained in the classroom while refining their technical skills and gaining relevant experience in the workplace Traditional classroom delivery.
-Courses that blend face-to-face, in-class sessions with web-based activities or virtual classes.
+Delivery Types Description Activity Based Physical activity and participation required.
+Apprenticeship Structured field experiences within specific academic disciplines or technical areas.
+These experiences enable students to explore potential careers and apply knowledge gained in the classroom while refining their technical skills and gaining relevant experience in the workplace Classroom Based Traditional classroom delivery.
+Classroom and Web (Hybrid) Courses that blend face-to-face, in-class sessions with web-based activities or virtual classes.
 In a hybrid course, a significant part of the course learning is online and as a result, the amount of classroom seat-time is reduced.
-Traditional classroom delivery with the regular use of a computer required.
-Faculty or mentor directed student research in an area of current scientific investigation.
+Computer Based In- Classroom Traditional classroom delivery with the regular use of a computer required.
+Directed Research Faculty or mentor directed student research in an area of current scientific investigation.
 Lab or fieldwork with the object of contributing to the professional body of scientific knowledge.
 Includes data collection, analysis and written and oral presentation.
 Supervised special project which is undertaken with the direction of an assigned faculty member.
 Certain requirements must be met.
 Consult with an academic advisor for more information.
-Classes which are usually taught in an open lab setting with faculty guidance, and in which students work at their own pace to complete course requirements.
+Individually Paced Instruction (IPI) Classes which are usually taught in an open lab setting with faculty guidance, and in which students work at their own pace to complete course requirements.
 Students are expected to exhibit weekly progress and to follow the start/end dates specified on the class schedule.
-Supervised field experience with businesses, corporations, government agencies, schools and community organizations to expand career interests and apply subject knowledge relevant to the workplace.
+Internships Supervised field experience with businesses, corporations, government agencies, schools and community organizations to expand career interests and apply subject knowledge relevant to the workplace.
 Individualized internship placements to develop personal and professional skills, including professional ethics, leadership, and civic responsibility.
 Consult with an academic advisor for more information.

-Courses are delivered entirely on the web and have no in-person meetings.
+Online Courses are delivered entirely on the web and have no in-person meetings.
 Canvas is the official delivery system for online courses at Yavapai College.
 Students communicate with the instructor through discussion boards, chat rooms and e-mail.
 Students can access their course material and assignments by logging into their portal.
 Some online classes may require proctored exams.
 Additional fees may be charged for proctored exams.
 Proficiency-based instruction where students work at their own pace in an open lab setting.
 Students may register at various times and must complete classes by an established deadline.
 Delivery types may vary.
-Individually scheduled classes, typically music.
-Courses held in one location with full interaction to one or multiple other locations.
+Private Lesson Individually scheduled classes, typically music.
+Video Conferencing Courses held in one location with full interaction to one or multiple other locations.
 Via the use of fixed installation cameras, screens, microphones and interactive technology participants at one location can see, hear, and interact with instructors, facilitators, or participants at other locations.
-WebLIVE is a web-conferencing format using a tool called Zoom.
+WebLIVE WebLIVE is a web-conferencing format using a tool called Zoom.
 A link to the live required classroom activity will be provided by the instructor and/or available in your Canvas course.
 Students will need a computer with high-speed Internet access, web camera and a microphone.